Machine Learning Interatomic Potentials Enable Molecular Dynamics Simulations of Doped MoS2: Introduction

-Two-dimensional materials have fundamentally transformed materials science and engineering over the past two decades, giving rise to a new era of atomic-scale engineering \cite{Kumar2022-zl,Ozugur-Uysal2022-eq}.
-Among the expansive family of 2D materials, molybdenum disulfide (MoS$_2$) stands out due to its unique combination of mechanical, electronic, and optical properties that position it at the forefront of next-generation technological applications \cite{Alharthi2024-zb,Verma2024-ww,Zeimpekis2024-of}.
+Transition metal dichalcogenides (TMDs) have fundamentally transformed materials science and engineering over the past two decades, giving rise to a new era of atomic-scale engineering \cite{Kumar2022-zl,Ozugur-Uysal2022-eq}.
+Among the expansive family of TMDs, molybdenum disulfide (MoS$_2$) stands out due to its unique combination of mechanical, electronic, and optical properties that position it at the forefront of next-generation technological applications \cite{Alharthi2024-zb,Verma2024-ww,Zeimpekis2024-of}.
 Unlike its semi-metallic counterpart graphene, which lacks an intrinsic bandgap, MoS$_2$ exhibits a tunable bandgap that transitions from indirect (1.2 eV) in bulk form to direct (1.9 eV) in monolayer configuration due to quantum confinement effects \cite{Lu2014-mq, Gerbi2025-dh, Lembke2015-ui}.
-MoS$_2$ also has exceptional mechanical strength comparable to steel while possessing good chemical stability and processability \cite{Hemanth2021-bp, Pang2020-rz}.
+MoS$_2$ also has mechanical strength comparable to steel while possessing good chemical stability and processability \cite{Hemanth2021-bp, Pang2020-rz}.
 Further, MoS$_2$ is a layered material.
 The layers of MoS$_2$ are held together by weak van der Waals forces which allows for easy exfoliation to monolayer and facilitates low resistance to sliding between layers \cite{Vazirisereshk2019-rc}.